NovemberFall/LeetCode-NoteBook/docs/m3/FirstLastPositionOfSortedArr.md

             int mid = left + (right - left) / 2;
             if (nums[mid] == target) {
                 idx = mid;
-                // because nothing after mid
-                // can be the first occurrence of target.
+                // because nothing after mid can be the first occurrence of target.
-                //maybe mid is the first occurrence , maybe not
+                // maybe mid is the first occurrence , maybe not
-                //so let's narrow the target for [0... mid-1] and find out right = mid - 1;
+                // so let's narrow the target for [0... mid-1] and find out right = mid - 1;
             } else if (nums[mid] < target) {
                 left = mid + 1;